Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Transport simulation with lossy emitters

 We numerically compute the steady-state amplitudes of the dipole moments $p_m^A$ and $p_m^B$, and recast them into the site-dependent quantity $|p_i|$.
 The result is presented as log-linear plots in Fig.~\ref{fig:transport} for the first $70$ sites of a chain of $250$ dimers.
 To compare such driven-dissipative simulations to our previous lossless results, we choose a driving frequency that corresponds precisely to the eigenfrequency of the states shown in Fig.~\ref{fig:eigenvectors}, and consider the same increasing modulation strengths.

 Figure \ref{fig:transport}(a) displays the case of a damping rate $\gamma/\omega_0=10^{-3}$, a value that could be achieved experimentally using low-loss emitters such as, e.g., microwave antennas or SiC nanoparticles \cite{Mann2018,Wang2018b}.
-First looking at the periodic case ($\Delta_1=0.00$), we observe that the propagation along the chain consists in two regimes, namely, an exponential decay (visible as a straight line in such a log-linear plot), followed by an algebraic decay that originates from the all-to-all dipolar coupling \eqref{eq:Omega}.
+First looking at the periodic case ($\Delta_1=0.00$), we observe that the propagation along the chain consists in two regimes, namely, an exponential decay (visible as a straight line in such a log-linear plot), followed by another regime starting around the site $i=50$.
+We verified that this second regime corresponds in fact to an algebraic decay that originates directly from the all-to-all dipolar coupling \eqref{eq:Omega}.
 Once the interdipole distances are modulated quasiperiodically ($\Delta_1 \neq 0$), the propagation along the first sites of the chain is drastically reduced, with an exponential decay that becomes steeper.
 The algebraic decay, on the other hand, is replaced by decaying oscillations.
 As the modulation strength is increased to go from driving a localized (orange line) to a critical (green line) state, it is observed that this scenario of damping rate does not allow the RLT to be easily detectable.
 Indeed, the propagation corresponding to the two states are very similar along most of the chain.
 Nevertheless, a slight threefold enhancement of the dipole moment amplitude is visible around the sites $10$ to $20$.
-We note that choosing wisely the excitation site of the driving \eqref{eq: Hdrive} by looking where the critical eigenstate in Fig.~\ref{fig:eigenvectors}(c) is most localized may allow a better probe of the RLT.
+We note that choosing wisely the excitation site of the driving \eqref{eq: Hdrive} by searching where the critical eigenstate in Fig.~\ref{fig:eigenvectors}(c) is most localized may allow a better probe of the RLT.

 We next consider the scenario of a narrower linewidth in Fig.~\ref{fig:transport}(b), with $\gamma/\omega_0=10^{-5}$.
 Here we observe a large enhancement of the transport characteristics of the system as we increase the quasiperiodic modulation strength from $\Delta_1=0.29$ [orange line, corresponding to the localized state of Fig.~\ref{fig:eigenvectors}(b)] to $\Delta_1=0.34$ [green line, corresponding to the critical state of Fig.~\ref{fig:eigenvectors}(c)], with up to a hundredfold increase in the dipole amplitudes, especially at long distances.
 Increasing further the modulation to $\Delta_1=0.37$ [black line, corresponding to the localized state of Fig.~\ref{fig:eigenvectors}(d)], an overall reduction of the propagation is visible, again especially at long distances.
 However, the necessity of such a small damping rate to clearly observe these effects reveals the limited robustness of the RLT to losses.
 We note that similar conclusions have been drawn when adding non-Hermiticity to an AA model with staggered potentials \cite{Jiang2021}.